cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 }
 ```

-Alice can pick any `denom` and any `amount` as long as she owns them, the signing client will sign the transaction and broadcast it.
+Alice can pick any `denom` and any `amount` as long as she owns them, the signing client signs the transaction and broadcasts it.
 In this case it is:

 ```typescript
 { denom: "uatom", amount: "100000" }